 The mission of the CIIP is to reduce the burden of cancer by elucidating the basic mechanisms of interactions between the immune system and cancer, thus providing a scientific rationale for the design of new and more effective approaches for cancer treatment and prevention.

 The mandate of the CIIP is to encourage, facilitate, and support the best research and training in cancer immunology and immunotherapy, to evaluate the therapeutic significance of basic findings from the laboratories of CIIP members through conducting translational pre-clinical studies, and to develop and implement clinical trials in cancer patients that translate the findings with the greatest therapeutic promise.
 Our efforts will be extended and strengthened through collaborations with other Hillman Programs and Centers, such as the Cancer Biology and Genome Stability Programs, the UPMC Immune Transplant and Therapy Center, and the Mario Lemieux Immunotherapy Center.

 CIIP research goals are to:

-The focus of this research theme is to develop more effective ways to stimulate innate and adaptive immune responses to human tumors, to evaluate the efficacy of these therapeutic strategies in clinically relevant animal models of human cancer, to translate the most promising novel immunotherapies to cancer patients on clinical trials at Hillman, and to identify candidate immune biomarkers and state-of-the-art immunomonitoring assays to detect and understand therapeutically effective immune modulation.
+The focus of this research theme is to develop more effective ways to (1) stimulate innate and adaptive immune responses to human tumors, (2) evaluate the efficacy of these therapeutic strategies in clinically relevant animal models of human cancer, (3) translate the most promising novel immunotherapies to cancer patients through clinical trials, and (4) identify candidate immune biomarkers and state-of-the-art immunomonitoring assays in order to detect and understand therapeutically effective immune modulation.